-Shakeology and Vega One are the two shakes that have the most comprehensive list of foods that go into their shakes.
-Isalean, Thrive, and Arbonne include some whole foods that make the vitamins and minerals more easily absorbed.
+Shakeology, Garden of Life and Vega One are the three shakes that have the most comprehensive list of foods that go into their shakes.
+Isalean, Thrive, Invigor8 and Arbonne include some whole foods that make the vitamins and minerals more easily absorbed.
 The remaining shakes from what I can tell use synthetic vitamins and minerals to get their nutrient content.

 Pre and Probiotic Content

 Prebiotics are essentially food for the probiotics to eat and therefore survive.
 Nearly all the shakes include prebiotic fiber in them.
 It's important to feed the good bacteria in our gut the stuff it needs, rather than feed the bad bacteria which can lead to conditions like SIBO and candida overgrowth.
 Only 7 of them contain probiotics, so it makes it pretty easy to pick out the best ones in this category.

 Adaptogens and Herbs